-If you’re here as a company director and worried that your own company maybe insolvent, there are different steps to take.
+This article will explain those in detail, if you’re here as a company director and worried that your own company maybe insolvent, there are different steps to take.
 You should use our free insolvency test here to gauge the severity of your situation.

-Ways to Check if a Company is Insolvent
+Ways to check if a company is insolvent

+Finally, you can check for any news articles or press releases about the company, as insolvency is often a matter of public record and can be reported by the media.
 There is no official Companies House insolvency register unlike the insolvency register for individuals, for that you should use the government’s own portal mentioned in the next paragraph

 The most accurate resource on provisional liquidations is the government’s on page.
 This page will show you an updated list of companies who have received a Winding up Petition (a final warning letter to settle debt before enforced liquidation), or who are in provisional liquidation (this is where the government appoints its own liquidator, provisionally, as a way to safeguard company assets etc).

-Check the London Gazette Insolvency Notice
+Check the London Gazette insolvency notice

-When a company goes into administration, liquidation or recievership, the appointed Insolvency Practicioner is required to post announcements in the London Gazette.
+When a company goes into administration, liquidation or recievership, the appointed Insolvency Practitioner is required to post announcements in the London Gazette.
 Because all Notices of Appointments and Creditors Meetings have to be placed in the Gazette within 7 days, news about the company will be here first.

 The Gazette has its own search which is a great resource but because it also covers changes to registered office address or ownership, personal bankruptcy notices along with a range of other announcements such as the New Year’s honours list and government announcements it can be difficult to find your way around.